 - 1. To find the wavelength of monochromatic light using Febry Perot interferometer. - 2.
 To find the wavelength of sodium light using Michelson interferometer. - 3.
 To calibrate the constant deviation spectrometer with white light and to find the wavelength of unknown monochromatic light. - 4.
 To find the grating element of the given grating using He-Ne laser light. - 5.
 To find the wavelength of He-Ne laser using Vernier calipers. - 6.
 To verify the existence of Bohr's energy levels with Frank-Hertz experiment. - 7.
-To determine the charge to mass ratio (e/m) of an electron with normal Zeeman Effect.

-8. To determine the velocity of ultrasonic waves in a liquid using ultrasonic interferometer.
+To determine the charge to mass ratio (e/m) of an electron with normal Zeeman Effect. - 8.
+To determine the velocity of ultrasonic waves in a liquid using ultrasonic interferometer.

-Sr. No. On completing the course, the students will be able to:

-CO1 Get basic information about confirmation of existence of Bohr energy levels atom by Frank

-Hertz Experiment

-CO2

-CO3 Understand how a deviation spectrometer helps to find unknown wavelengths of light using

-Constant deviation spectrometer

-CO4

-CO5 Explain the wavelength determination with the help of Michelson and Febry-Perot

-interferometer.
+Sr. No. On completing the course, the students will be able to: CO1 Get basic information about confirmation of existence of Bohr energy levels atom by Frank Hertz Experiment CO2 Understand how a deviation spectrometer helps to find unknown wavelengths of light using Constant deviation spectrometer CO3 Explain the wavelength determination with the help of Michelson and Febry-Perot interferometer.
+CO4 Understand how Zeeman pattern appear when source is placed in external magnetic field.
+CO5 Get an idea about wavelength determination of the source with the help of diffraction experiment.

 M.Sc.
-Physics Semester-III PHY-531 QUANTUM MECHANICS-II
+Physics (Under the Honours Scheme) Semester-III MHP-531 OUANTUM MECHANICS-II

-- 2. Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
+- 1. There will be five sections. - 2.
+Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
 The candidate will have to attempt six questions in section A. - 3.
 Sections B, C, D and E will be set from units I, II, III &IV respectively and will consist of two questions of 15 marks each from the respective unit.
 The candidates are required to attempt one question from each of these sections. - 4.
 Scientific calculator is allowed.